Skip advert

 Advertisement - Article continues below

 Unfortunately, while the initial burst of acceleration is savage, things tend to tail off once you surpass 60mph.
-The Model 3 isn’t exactly much fun to drive other than in a straight line, either — those looking for an engaging family EV should check out the Cupra Born or BMW i4.
+The Model 3 isn’t exactly much fun to drive other than in a straight line, either — those looking for an engaging electric family car should check out the Cupra Born or BMW i4.

 Tesla Model 3 0-60mph, top speed and acceleration